jonathanLozaiza/MELI_Backend/README.md

 ## API Documentation
 ```
+Implemented with swagger API.
-Deploy the api rest and in your browser enter path ###/documentation
+Deploy the api rest and in your browser enter route:  http:localhost:3000/documentation
 ```

 ## Install Vue CLI